joshbatties/melbourne-house-price-predictor/README.md

 >>> python predict.py

 # Data
-The input dataset is a melb_housing.csv created by Joshua Batties
+The input dataset is melb_housing.csv created by Joshua Batties

 It contains 9399 instances of a sale of a house in Melbourne between 2016-2018.
 Each instance has a value associated with the: